 * where other physical distancing measures are difficult to maintain

-Effective November 6, Connecticut entered Phase 2.1 of its re-opening, a rollback from Phase 3 based on an increase in cases state-wide.
-Order 9K makes the following changes to gatherings:
+Connecticut is currently in Phase 2.1 of its re-opening, a rollback from Phase 3 based on an increase in cases state-wide.
+Order 9K made the following changes to gatherings:

 - Religious gatherings: indoors at 50% capacity, capped at 100 people, with masks and social distancing; outdoors limited to the number of people that can be accommodated safely by the venue, masks and social distancing required

 - Graduations: indoors at 50% capacity, capped at 100 people, with masks and social distancing; outdoor 50% capacity with no cap, masks and social distancing required